-If your circuit breaker keeps tripping, there could be a serious issue, often caused by general wear and tear on the circuit breaker itself that may require installing a new one.
-If your circuit breaker continues to trip because of issues caused by wear and tear, the underlying problem is typically one of the following:
+If your circuit breaker keeps tripping, there could be a serious issue, often caused by general wear and tear on the circuit breaker itself, that may require installing a new one.
+If your circuit breaker continues to trigger the tripping mechanisms because of issues caused by wear and tear, the underlying problem is typically one of the following with your circuit breaker:

-- Short Circuit: A short circuit is common and potentially dangerous.
+- Short Circuit: A short circuit is a common and potentially dangerous problem with circuit breakers.
 This is when a “hot wire” is contacting a neutral wire in an electrical outlet, which causes an overload of current to flow through the circuit, creating heat.
 The circuit breaker automatically shuts off in cases like these to prevent an electrical fire.

 - Ground Fault: This is when a hot wire and bare ground wire are both touching the metal box housing them.
-This sets off a chain reaction that pushes more electricity through the circuit than it’s supposed to hold, which repeatedly trips the breaker.
+This sets off a chain reaction that pushes more electricity through the circuit than it’s supposed to hold for normal operation, which repeatedly trips the breaker.
 A ground fault, or ground fault surge, will usually burn an outlet.

 - We offer upfront pricing so you know what to expect